Ira Mukhoty is the author of Heroines: Powerful Indian Women of Myth and History, and Daughters of the Sun: Empresses, Queens and Begums of the...

 If you are Ira Mukhoty, you take off your biologist's hat, apply your research skills to history, seek out these role models, and write, to begin with, two beautiful books for your own daughters as well as everyone else's.
 (Of course, sons are encouraged to read these books as well.
 They would be, at the very least, edifying).

-We are delighted to invite Ira Mukhoty - writer, accidental historian - to Mumbai Local, to talk to us about her books Heroines: Powerful Indian Women of Myth and History and Daughters of the Sun: Empresses, Queens and Begums of the Mughal Empire, and the pressing questions and concerns that led her to write them.
+We are delighted to invite Ira Mukhoty - an accidental historian - to Mumbai Local, to talk to us about her books Heroines: Powerful Indian Women of Myth and History and Daughters of the Sun: Empresses, Queens and Begums of the Mughal Empire, and the pressing questions and concerns that led her to write them.
 Her talk will explore how women have been sanitized and erased out of Indian history, why this is relevant for us today, and what we can perhaps do about it.
 She will also share fascinating stories from her research process - how she followed stories and found data, where she dug them out from, what remains to be found out and what the challenges are.

 We look forward to seeing you on Friday 17th.
 For those of you who absolutely cannot make it to the venue, we will be live on Facebook for you.
 Join us on our page at 5:30 pm on Friday, 17th August.